Domlur inscriptions and hero stones: Translation in English

 "In the 36th year of the reign of Poysala vira-Ramanada-Devar, On a petition being made by the inhabitants of Ilaippakka-nadu, the officer Sella-pillai, the temple-manager Nalandigal Narayana-tadar and some others (named), to the effect that the provision made for the expenses for festivals of the god Sokkapperumal of Tombalur is inadequate, the king remitted (on the date specified) 10 pon out of the amount that was being paid by (the village of) Tombalur.
 Usual final imprecatory sentence."

-Domlur Chokkanathaswamy Temple 14th Century CE Panchala Inscription
+11. Panchala inscription - temple wall - 14th Century CE

-It is a mostly incomplete Tamil inscription in Grantha characters of the carpenters and Panchalas (craftsmen) made in front of the deity Chokkanathaswamy, it is published in Epigraphia carnatica Volume 9, the present status of the inscription remains unknown.
+This hero stone bears a mostly incomplete Tamil inscription in Grantha characters regardingf the carpenters and Panchalas (craftsmen) made in front of the deity Chokkanathaswamy.
+It was published in Epigraphia Carnatica Volume 9, but the present status of the inscription is unknown.